ShaikSameehaTabassum/Food4U-WebApplication/README.md

 ![image](https://github.com/ShaikSameehaTabassum/Food4U/assets/83460032/d30fe2b6-e2b6-4d35-804a-ccb3bde985a2)

-# Food4U - Cook with What You Have
+# Food4U - Cook With What You Have

 Introducing the "Find the Meal That Has Your Ingredients" feature on Food4U—an innovative way to make cooking at home convenient and efficient.
 This dynamic tool empowers you to create delicious meals using the ingredients you already have on hand.